 - Emergency Space Blanket – Grabber All-weather Space Blanket

 - Wool Blanket(s) – 1x EKTOS 90% Wool Blanket Twin (4.4lbs), 1x Swiss Army 70% Wool Blanket Twin If I don’t buy a second Ektos blanket this is what I’ll be taking.
 I won’t like carrying the weight but I’m sure I’ll sleep well, which is extremely important.
+Alternatively, the current Pathfinder School list is allowing the use of a Helikon Swagman Roll instead of the wool blankets.
+I’m trying to get one, but they are hard to come by at the moment.

 - Paracord – 50ft Paracord Planet Paracord Make sure your paracord is high-quality nylon cord.
 Some of the cheaper stuff is made from polyester and is absolute trash.